bschram/covid-data-public/data/states/README.md

 # Sourced from states

-This directory is a place to store copies of data sourced from various state governments.
+This directory is a place to store copies of data sourced from various state governments and groups.

 In an effort to get more accurate information than is available in various aggregated sources CovidActNow is gathering some data from sources that only cover a single state of the USA.